Skip to content

 update

-Updates the internal state of this module.
-This should not modify var.update.
+Updates internal state of this module.
+This should not modify objective.update.

 Specifying update and apply methods is optional and allows certain meta-modules to be used, such as tz.m.Online or trust regions.
-Alternatively, simply override the step method.
+Alternatively, define all logic within the apply method.

 Source code in torchzero/core/module.py

-"""Updates the internal state of this module.
-This should not modify ``var.update``.
+"""Updates internal state of this module.
+This should not modify ``objective.update``.

 Specifying ``update`` and ``apply`` methods is optional and allows certain meta-modules to be used,

 such as ``tz.m.Online`` or trust regions.
-Alternatively, simply override the ``step`` method.
+Alternatively, define all logic within the ``apply`` method.

 """